jsakamoto/Toolbelt.Blazor.I18nText/README.md

 <h1>@MyText["HelloWorld"]</h1>
 ```

-This way is sometimes called "late binding".

-This feature is very useful in some cases.
-However, if you make some mistakes that typo of key string, these mistakes will not be found at compile time.
-In this case, it will just return the key string as is without any runtime exceptions.
+If you make some mistakes that typo of key string, it will just return the key string as is without any runtime exceptions.

 ### Step.7 - Run it!